 Animal Control Officer

 1 year of animal control enforcement or investigative work experience preferred.
 HS diploma (or GED).
 Some college level courses and/or military training in job related field is preferred.
 Ability to display a history of being able to handle small and larger animals, both wild and domesticated.
-Ability to operate a variety of automated equipment including a two-way radio, typewriter, computer hand tools, animal traps, and chemical immobilization equipment, etc. Ability to work efficiently within different computer systems.
+Ability to operate a variety of automated equipment including a two-way radio, typewriter, computer hand tools, animal traps, and chemical immobilization equipment, etc. Ability to physically perform medium work requirements and work efficiently within different computer systems.
 A Valid NC Class "C" Driver's License.

 - Position Type: Permanent

 - Closing Date: 04/25/2014

 - Location: 1122 Front Street

 *Salary information listed with each vacancy includes the entire pay range for that position; from the minimum rate to the maximum rate, as described in the City of Raleigh's Classification and Salary Plan.

 - Make sure you meet the minimum requirements.

 - Fill out our employment application (pdf | doc)